String

 - The string to split.

-- The separator to split a string by.
-This can be any string.
-Defaults to
+- The separator to split the string by.

 Returns